Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Kindness in words creates confidence.
-Kindness in thinking creates profoundness.
-Kindness in giving creates love. "
+> "If you want to find the secrets of the universe, think in terms of energy, frequency and vibration. "
-> — **Lao Tzu**
+> — **Nikola Tesla**

 ---